 The other property income for our mixed-use segment represents Hawaii general excise tax reimbursements, parking income related to retail tenants and guests and sales of food and beverages and other services provided to hotel guests.
-The increase in mixed-use other property income was due to the acquisition of our mixed-use property, Waikiki Beach Walk, in our Formation Transactions on January 19, 2011.
+The increase in mixed-use other property income was attributed to the increase in average occupancy at our Embassy SuitesTM Hotel in 2012.